-The Clearfield ODC-2000 cabinet is an environmentally-controlled outdoor enclosure designed to house and protect network electronics equipment, including the Calix C-Series, E-Series, and F-Series access platforms.
-Use the ODC-2000 to provide network services from a remote location, extending the service area beyond the reach of the carrier Central Office.
+The Clearfield FAC 5400 cabinet is an environmentally-controlled outdoor enclosure designed to house and protect network electronics equipment.
+Use the FAC 5400 to provide network services from a remote location, extending the service area beyond the reach of the carrier Central Office.

-The ODC-2000 cabinet supports high density fiber and copper plant terminations, enabling deployment of a broad suite of applications from a single node.
+The FAC 5400 cabinet supports high density fiber and copper plant terminations, enabling deployment of a broad suite of applications from a single node.
 The cabinet's main electronics compartment is equipped with 23-inch front and rear equipment racks that provide a total of 54 RU of mounting space.
 The hinged racks swing outward up to 90 degrees, providing easy backplane access to all mounted equipment.
-The ODC-2000 typically houses two Calix C7 shelves, serving up to 960 copper access lines or up to 8192 PON subscribers.

-The flexible, modular design of the ODC-2000 enables incremental field expansion of system capacity, lowering initial deployment costs while maintaining the capacity for future growth.
-Modular components designed for capacity expansion include modular copper line protection, fiber splicing and distribution, thermal management, and battery support.
+The flexible, modular design of the FAC 5400 enables incremental field expansion of system capacity, lowering initial deployment costs while maintaining the capacity for future growth.
+Modular components designed for capacity expansion include fiber splicing and distribution, modular copper line protection, thermal management, and battery support.